denten-books/plain-text/5-archive.md

 # Chapter 4: Archive

-Recursive Encounters with Oneself (Solid States of Archival Being)

 Documents strongly connected with an idea of user and access.
 Strongly connected with an identity.

-## 4.1 Personal Archives
+## 4.1 Recursive Encounters with Oneself (Solid States of Archival Being)

 Every year, Krapp, the titular character of Samuel Beckett's *Krapp's Last Tape*, records and listens to himself speak from the past.
 The play begins on